 1. Listening:Test takers listen to a number of recorded texts, which increase in level of difficulty as the test progresses.
 These include a mixture of monologues and conversations.
 It measures not only literal understanding such as following directions, but also the ability to make inferences.

 2. Reading:This test measures the respondent's ability to understand and determine the context or purpose of the text.
 It evaluates the respondent on comprehension of explicit supporting details and the chronological order of events in the text.
 It also tests the respondent's ability to draw inferences, and differentiate between facts and opinions expressed in a moderately complex text.

-3. Writing:There are dictations embedded in the test that assesses writing correct sentences and spellings.
+3. Dictation:There are dictations embedded in the test that assesses writing correct sentences and spellings.
 These are simple business sentences that go from simple to complex.

 4. Vocabulary :The vocabulary question measures the respondent ability to define a word and select an appropriate usage of it.
 It also includes testing the knowledge of multiple meanings of the word.
 Precision, or the ability to apply the word correctly to all situations.

 5. Grammar :This area tests the respondent's ability to frame simple as well as complex statements and questions, using the right word order and right tense for the situation It also tests the respondent's skill in selecting the appropriate parts of speech, such as modals, adjectives and prepositions and using them accurately, with the correct punctuation marks.

 Features of Wheebox English Language Test:Test of English Language Skills is a 45 minute test.
 Items have been written to avoid culture, sex and age bias.
 Items have been written in simple, clear and concise business (British) English.
 The questionnaire has been designed to be brief.
 The questionnaire carries Audio based questions and real life Audio Case lets Items have been selected to maximize reliability